php-fig/fig-standards/proposed/http-client/http-client-meta.md

 #### Naming rationale

 The main interface behaviour is defined by the method `sendRequest(RequestInterface $request): ResponseInterface`.
 While the shorter method name `send()` has been proposed, this was already used by existing and very common HTTP clients like Guzzle.
-As such, if they are to adopt this standard, they would need to break backwards compatibility in order to be compatible.
+As such, if they are to adopt this standard, they may need to break backwards compatibility in order to implement the specification.
 By defining `sendRequest()` instead, we ensure they can adopt without any immediate BC breaks.

 ### Exception Model